LukesScammell/Learning-to-use-Github/README.md

 # Learning-to-use-Github
-This repository is a test for the Git and GitHub Project linkdin course
+This repository is a test for the Git and GitHub Project linkdin course I will use this to learn how to push, commit, pull and many more to my repository.